Law Society Director General Mark Garrett

 Objectives

-Mark Garrett told the committee that the Law Society agrees with the broad objectives of the bill.
+Mark Garrett told the committee that the Law Society agreed with the broad objectives of the Seller’s Legal Pack for Property Buyers Bill 2021.

 “There is an imperative that the processing time of property transactions is reduced and the many inefficiencies in the conveyancing system are addressed,” he said.

-However, there are concerns that its operation will have unintended consequences, which will promote inefficiency at the individual transaction level and increase costs for consumers, the DG added.
+However, there were concerns that its operation would have unintended consequences, which would promote inefficiency at the individual transaction level and increase costs for consumers, the DG added.

 The Law Society’s Conveyancing Committee expert review has highlighted some concerns of additional costs and delays in an already complex system.